Sitecore/jss/ref-docs/sitecore-jss-react/classes/RestDictionaryService.md

 ▸ **getCacheValue**(`key`): [`DictionaryPhrases`](../interfaces/DictionaryPhrases.md)

+Retrieves a

+**`See`**

-Retrieves a @see DictionaryPhrases value from the cache.
+ - DictionaryPhrases value from the cache.
+ - DictionaryPhrases value, or null if the specified key is not found in the cache.

 #### Parameters